sambacha/hardhat-spark/README.md

-# Mortar
+# Ignition

-Mortar is a solidity tool for building, deploying, versioning and changing of Ethereum smart contract infrastructure.
+Ignition is a solidity tool for building, deploying, versioning and changing of Ethereum smart contract infrastructure.

 # Glossary